juniorsundarCasual/TGT/vault/volume-5.chapter-377.md

 "Relax, it's me," the Sect Leader explained.
 "I know it's a jarring surprise.
 But bear with it for a second."

 Yohn bit through for a second, as suddenly something weird began to happen in his head.
 He slowly started to forget what it was to see, hear, smell, taste or touch.
 He could hear, but not listen.
-Ge could breathe, but not smell.
-Ge could bite, chew and swallow, but not taste.
+He could breathe, but not smell.
+He could bite, chew and swallow, but not taste.
 He could feel, but not touch or determine the texture of what he was feeling.
 His mind just archived this knowledge.

 "W-What's happening?"
 Yohn exclaimed.